Aashmeet/ml-end-to-end-workshop/README.md

 Execute the steps in the notebook to set up the S3 bucket and download the required dataset as per the instructions .

 3. These are steps/cells 1.1 to 1.3 in the 'Car Evaluation' Jupyter notebook .

+** After finsihing the steps 1.1 to 1.3 from the Jupyter notebook , follow the instruction set below .

 4. Once complete , look at the created S3 bucket and the contents .
 These would map to the screenshots below :